dport96/ITM352/morea/020.WADT/experience-install-WADT.md

 Locate the file you created to test your local web server from exercise 3 above.

   1. Use SFTP or SSH or a file transfer tool such as [CyberDuck](https://cyberduck.io/?l=en) to upload it to the ITM 352 student class webserver at itm-vm.shidler.hawaii.edu/itm352student/<your class section>.
-The "htdocs" or document root folder to store your web files on the class server is actually called `public_html`, but when you log in it will take you directly to this location so you won't see it.
-You cannot write files to this directory so you will need to go to `Section_Port` or `Section_Kazman` depending on which class section you are in.
+The "htdocs" or document root folder to store your web files on the class server is actually called "public_html", but when you log in it will take you directly to this location so you won't see it.
+You cannot write files to this directory so you will need to go to "Section_Port" or "Section_Kazman" depending on which class section you are in.
 Make a note of this as you will need to add this to URL to access your file.

    - username is `<ask instructor>` with password `<ask instructor>` you must use port 8615  You can try this link or copy and paste it into the Server textbox [sftp://itm352student@itm-vm.shidler.hawaii.edu:8615/](sftp://itm352student@itm-vm.shidler.hawaii.edu:8615/)